jamcowl/PythonTutorial/README.md

 ### 8. Writing to a file

-Print just the latitudes and longitudes from the
+Print just the latitudes and longitudes from the data into a new file called `newsample.txt`.

+Hint: take a look at [the examples for Python's `write()` function](https://www.w3schools.com/python/python_file_write.asp).

 ### 999. Other exercises to come